eprev/specificity/README.md

 * Firstly, you need to create a profile.
 Run `parse` command to create it and specify one or more CSS files.
 Profile is a regular JSON file (you can see its structure below).
 * Next, since you have created the profile, you can explore it by using `explore` command.
 You just need to specify the report.

+* And finally, you might be interested in running queries against the selectors.
+For instance, which selectors have higher specificity than `1,0,0`.
+So, there is the `query` command.

-If you type `node-specificity parse --help` or `node-specificty explore --help` you will get some usage examples.
+If you type `node-specificity parse --help`, `node-specificty explore --help` or `node-specificty query --help` you will get some usage examples.

 Specificity supports the following reports: `inspect` (is used by default), `server` and `json`.